JD1738/FixWindowsGUI/README.md

-This is not a virus, for some reason this program may give false positives, however the ps1 source code is included for your safety and peace of mind.
+This is not a virus!
+For some reason this program may give false positives, however the ps1 source code is included for your safety and peace of mind.

 Thanks again for using my utility!